How do I apply for jobs?

 I don’t have a computer.
 How do I apply?

 If you do not have a computer at home, you could try to utilize a computer with an Internet connection at a local library or community center.
-The Department of Personnel has computers available in our reception area as well.
+The Division of Human Resource Management has computers available in our reception area as well.
 If none of these are available to you, please call the front desk at 775-684-0150 or 702-486-2900 to request a hard-copy application.

 Isn’t the Applicant Profile and an application the same thing?
 What’s the difference?